BACKGROUND IMAGE: stock.adobe.com

 Augmented data discovery reduces the time and complexity of deriving valuable insights from new data sets, especially unstructured ones.
 Cognitive services are often used by these tools to scale more efficiently than manual processes.
 They can process up-to-the-millisecond data on the fly to instantly derive data, said Stephen Blum, founder and CTO of PubNub, a data management API provider.

-Other benefits of augmented data discovery tools include:
+Other benefits of augmented data discovery tools include the following:

 Gain insight on live conditions: "The ability to see and act on real-time conditions has only been available via very expensive, noninteractive dashboards that provide little value," said Mark Palmer, general manager of analytics at Tibco Software.
 Now, any user can utilize BI tools to visualize, understand and act on live IoT data, live geographic data or a live view of business transactions in just minutes.
 This makes real-time commerce and customer engagement possible.